 Before the Industrial Revolution, it was not common for the majority of people to eat meat on a daily basis.
 Most people were farmers or foragers before urbanization and technological change made other occupations more common.
 If these individuals did have access to meat, it was infrequent (i.e. a pig is slaughtered annually for a Christmas feast), and treated like a luxury item.
 This notion remains popular in comparatively less developed countries, where the consumption of meat is linked to a higher disposable income and social status.

 The capitalist-consumerist doctrine that thrusted countries like the United States into wealth and global prominence provided a seemingly endless supply of meat products.
 The consumer quickly learned the lesson that no matter what, how much, or when they wanted it (provided they had the funds to back up their desires), the market would provide.
-Thus ushered in a frightening era of factory farmed animals – billions of animals in the U.S. alone enslaved and tortured so the industry can spend as little money as possible while maximizing profits.
+This ushered in a frightening era of factory farmed animals – billions of animals in the U.S. alone enslaved and tortured so the industry can spend as little money as possible while maximizing profits.

 Our current global population is approximately 7.7 billion, and we are straining the world’s resources as it is.
 One in nine people are hungry, and one in three are malnourished.
 Demographic projections estimate that humans will number 10 billion by 2050, with the majority of growth centered around Sub-Saharan Africa, the Middle East, and South Asia.

-Research and historical trends have shown that as the population grows and more people are brought out of poverty, the demand for meat will increase as well.
-Although we should be wary of paternalistic international policy that attempts to control consumption patterns of other nations, the ongoing climate emergency demands immediate collective action.
+Research and historical trends have shown that as the population inflates and more people are lifted out of poverty, the demand for meat will increase as well.
+Although we should be wary of paternalistic international policy that aims to control consumption patterns of other nations, the ongoing climate emergency demands immediate collective action.
 If we look to culture and ancestral dietary patterns rather than dangerous fast food propaganda, we have a much greater chance of doing better by our health, the environment, and the animals.
 Let us focus on encouraging and celebrating healthy plant-based foods, rather than condemning others’ choices, we can share, educate and inspire.
 Provide the information, and let them choose for themselves.

 Our globalized economy has at least as many drawbacks as advantages.
 While consumers in wealthy countries may enjoy unprecedented access to food, wealth and services, this comes at a great human cost.
 Our clothes and smartphones are manufactured by slave labour in developing countries, most often in East and Southeast Asia.
 Western corporations benefit from the cheap labour while their customers clamour for the cheapest price points.